 air travel involving shorter distances (500 km or less).
 This shift has

 been linked with additional road fatalities, an unintended consequence

 Security issues have had a negative effect on the air transport industry

 as costs increased with delays and inconveniences

 to passengers increasing as well.
-Business travel, the most lucrative sub-market
+However, these delays and

 Security in the freight industry has always been a major problem.

 and the deployment of sub-standard vessels (higher propensity to